Sammcb/Sammcb.github.io/content/blog/homelab-talos-tofu/index.md

 talosctl -n $CONTROL_PLANE_IP get disks --insecure
 ```

 And noted the ID of the disk I would install Talos on (in my case, `vda`) and stored it in a variable called `DISK_ID`.
-Now, I faced one of the hardest challenges in all of computer science! ⚠️Warning, programmer humor joke incoming!⚠️
+Now, I faced one of the hardest challenges in all of computer science! ⚠️Warning, programmer humor joke incoming!

 > There are only two hard problems in computer science: cache invalidation, naming things, and off-by-one errors.